 Letting grass get long and then scalping it shocks the plants and weakens them.
 Weak plants are more susceptible to drought and disease.
 Before you know it, your lawn gets thin and it’s easy for weeds to invade.

-For a family lawn or one that contains dwarf ryegrasses, try to keep it between 3 and 5 cm high.
+Lowering the cost of lawncare for a family lawn or one that contains dwarf ryegrasses means trying to keep it between 3 and 5 cm high.
 I like to lean towards 5cm.
 I know that sounds long but I do find that it stays greener all year round that way.